-Archaeological evidence showed that people have enjoyed the taste of apples since 6,500 B.C.
-Based on a DNA analysis, apples have origins in Kazakhstan mountains.
+Archaeological evidence showed that people have enjoyed them since 6,500 B.C.
+Based on a DNA analysis, the fruit has origins in Kazakhstan mountains.

-Many people hold the common Christian belief that the apple was a forbidden fruit in the Book of Genesis.
-The belief has led people to consider the apple a symbol of knowledge, immortality, sexual seduction, temptation, human sexuality, the fall of man, and sin.
+Many people have the common Christian belief that the apple was a forbidden fruit in the Book of Genesis.
+The belief has led people to consider the fruit a symbol of knowledge, immortality, sexual seduction, temptation, human sexuality, the fall of man, and sin.

 The fruit is blamed to have started the Trojan War after sparking a dispute between Athena, Hera, and Aphrodite on who is the “fairest of them all.”